 - Indirect injury

-This occurs when load is transmitted axially through the arm on the outstretched arm
+- Load is transmitted axially through the arm on the outstretched arm

 - Direct Injury

 - Direct trauma from a blow or fall